AndrewB330/LitWorld2D/README.md

 - Spring joints
 - "Inflated" bodies

-This physics engine does support impulse accumulation or warm-starting.
+This physics engine doesn't support impulse accumulation or warm-starting or any other "smart" techniques.
 So it is not very stable and sometimes can't converge.
 It is done for tutorials.

 ### Dependencies